About the Book

 “This family play is about accepting the past in order to embrace the future, telling the story of Mona, who is sitting by her father’s hospital bedside, wondering why the boy who runs in singing a song and carrying an umbrella seems so familiar.” —Prairie Books Now

 About the Author

 Rose Napoli is an actor and writer based out of Toronto.
 She was named by NOW Magazine as a top ten theatre artist and has been called a “rising star” and “an artist to watch” by the Toronto Star and Globe and Mail, respectively.
 She has taken part in residences with the Stratford Festival, the Musical Stage Company, Nightwood and Tarragon Theatres.
 She is the author of six plays, including Lo (or Dear Mr. Wells), which was nominated for a Dora Mayor Moore award for Outstanding New Play.
-Other works include: Legacy, A Death and the Marias, That’s Amore, Ten Creative Ways to Dispose of your Cremains, and Oregano (Scirocco Drama, 2018).
-She is represented by Marquis Literary, is a member of the Playwrights Guild of Canada, and is currently a resident in the Canadian Film Centre’s Prime Time Television Writing Program.
+Other works include: Legacy, A Death and the Marias, That’s Amore, Ten Creative Ways to Dispose of your Cremains, and Oregano.
+She is represented by Marquis Literary, is a member of the Playwrights Guild of Canada, and participated in the Canadian Film Centre’s Prime Time Television Writing Program.